dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 import { HttpClientModule } from '@angular/common/http';
 ```

-## 2. Support for Multiple Export Alias
+## 2. Support for Multiple Export Alias in Angular 5

 In Angular 5, you can now give multiple names to your components and directives while exporting.
 Exporting a component with multiple names can help your users migrate without breaking changes.